Chaos in Kabul airport as Afghans and foreigners attempt to flee

-- Thousands of people are making frantic effort to run from Afghanistan following the takeover of the country by the Talibans
+- Many people are making frantic effort to run from Afghanistan following the takeover of the country by the Talibans

 - In fact, countries like the U.S., UK, Germany, Canada, UAE and many others are all seeking to evacuate their nationals from the country